Zeldin's Gallery

 1. Multicolor Bitmap: (Editor: f.e.
 Koala Painter, Amica Paint)

-160*200 pixels, with a limitation of 3 definable colors in every 8*8 pixel-cursor, plus 1 fixed picturewide background color.
+320*200 pixels, while a pixel in multicolor mode is sized 2*1, so real solution is 160*200.
+The color limitation is: 3 definable colors in every 8*8 pixel-cursor, plus 1 fixed picturewide background color.

 2. Interlaced Multicolor Bitmap: (Editor: f.e.
 Drazlace)